Nasopharyngeal Swab Is Used To Test For Coronavirus

 “Not something I want to do every day, I can tell you that… Good doctors in the White House, but it’s a medical test, nothing pleasant about it,” he said.
 His test results came back negative.

 If you have tested positive for coronavirus and you are no longer showing symptoms, you may still be contagious.
-The government is requesting an infected patient be tested with a nose swab two additional times, 24 hours apart, after symptoms subside.
+The government is requesting all infected patients be tested with a nose swab two additional times, 24 hours apart, after symptoms subside.
 If both of these subsequent tests are negative, the patient is no longer considered infected with the virus.

-According to the CDC, patients infected with the coronavirus may experience a fever, a dry cough, and/or shortness of breath.
+According to the CDC, patients infected with the coronavirus may experience a fever, dry cough, and/or shortness of breath.
 If you are showcasing these symptoms, you are urged to call your healthcare provider immediately.
-Your doctor will determine whether or not you should be seen for a nasopharyngeal swab and will let you know where to go to have the test done.
+Your doctor will determine whether or not you should be seen for a nasopharyngeal swab and will let you know where to go to be tested.